RBusarow/Dispatch/docs/kdoc/dispatch-android-espresso/dispatch.android.espresso/-idling-dispatcher-provider.md

 `delegate` - *optional* Use this [DispatcherProvider](https://rbusarow.github.io/Dispatch/dispatch-core/dispatch.core/-dispatcher-provider/index.md) to create a single [IdlingDispatcher](-idling-dispatcher/index.md) which is used as all properties for the [IdlingDispatcherProvider](-idling-dispatcher-provider/index.md).
-Uses a [DefaultDispatcherProvider](https://rbusarow.github.io/Dispatch/dispatch-core/dispatch.core/-default-dispatcher-provider/index.md) if no instance provided.
+Uses [DefaultDispatcherProvider.get](https://rbusarow.github.io/Dispatch/dispatch-core/dispatch.core/-default-dispatcher-provider/get.md) if no instance provided.

 **See Also**